Privacy Commitments

 Who we are

-Draftrow is operated by AQM Hub, a sole proprietorship based in Toronto, Ontario, Canada.
-For privacy questions, contact hello@draftrow.com.
+Draftrow is operated by 17145608 Canada Inc., a corporation incorporated under the laws of Canada, carrying on business as AQM Hub, located in Whitby, Ontario, Canada.
+For privacy questions, contact privacy@draftrow.com or call 416-570-3433.
 We process personal information in compliance with the Personal Information Protection and Electronic Documents Act (PIPEDA) and applicable provincial privacy laws.

 How privacy works on Draftrow